Contributing to Numba

 from typing import Dict as ptDict.

-master branch is expected to be stable at all times.
+main branch is expected to be stable at all times.

 This translates into the fact that the test suite passes without errors